theopn/dotfiles/README.md

 Here are dotfiles for my systems, M1 MacBook Air and Lenovo ThinkPad X270.
 MBA runs the latest version of macOS, and X270 runs the latest version of Fedora Sway Spin with i3 WM installed (Wayland is *almost* there).

-You are welcome to take inspiration from any files in this repository, but I do not take any responsibility for any of the contents of the configurations.
+You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations.
 **Read the code before you use it!**

 ## Installation

-- Configure cross-platform utilities using following commands:
+- Configure cross-platform utilities using the following commands:
     ```bash
     git clone https://github.com/theopn/dotfiles.git ~/dotfiles
     ~/dotfiles/dotfiles-util.sh --install
     ~/dotfiles/dotfiles-util.sh --delete-backup # Optional
     ```

-- Configure macOS-specific utilities and settings using following commands:
+- Configure macOS-specific utilities and settings using the following commands:
     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     brew analytics off